olivethree/shinyrc_subgroupcis/README.md

 4. Set a seed for reproducibility of sampling results.
 The default seed is set to 42.
 You can use the default, or change to any other number you wish.
 It does not matter what exact number you use.
 All you need to know is that the same seed number will generate the same (pseudo-)random sampling process, meaning that any other person using the same seed number you used will obtain the same results as you did.

-5. Click Generate sample to get your results.
+5. Click 'Generate sample' to get your results.

 6. The action above also generates a file similar to the one you uploaded, that you can use to generate the subgroup CIs using the rcicr package.
 Click on the 'Download data to generate subgroup CIs' button to get this file.